fabric8-launcher/launcher-application/README.md

 * First follow the environment setup [instructions](README.md#setting-up-the-environment).

-* To build the project and run the integration tests, allowing Maven to start the WildFly Swarm server:
+* To build the project and run the integration tests, allowing Maven to start the server:
 ```bash
 $ mvn clean install -Pit
 ```

-* To skip building and just run the integration tests, allowing Maven to start the WildFly Swarm server:
+* To skip building and just run the integration tests, allowing Maven to start the server:
 ```bash
 $ mvn integration-test -Pit
 ```